-Members of the Board of Trustees:
+To the Members of the Board of Trustees, and Active and Retired Members of HPRS:

-We are pleased to present to you the Annual Comprehensive Financial Report (ACFR) for the Highway Patrol Retirement System (HPRS) for the period ended December 31, 2022.
-This report is intended to provide financial, investment, actuarial, and statistical information in a single publication.
-Working with each HPRS staff member and various consultants employed by HPRS, HPRS management takes full responsibility for the accuracy and completeness of this report.
-The data presented in this report demonstrates the careful stewardship of the system's assets to enable the Board to provide excellent pension and health care benefits to our members.
+We are pleased to present the Annual Comprehensive Financial Report (ACFR) for the Highway Patrol Retirement System (HPRS) for the fiscal year ending December 31, 2024.
+This report consolidates financial, investment, actuarial, and statistical data into a single, comprehensive publication.
+HPRS management, in collaboration with our dedicated staff and external consultants, assumes full responsibility for the accuracy and completeness of the information provided.
+The data contained herein reflects our commitment to prudent management of the system's assets, ensuring the Board can continue to deliver outstanding pension and health care benefits to our members.

-HPRS was created by the Ohio Legislature in 1941 to provide pension benefits to the sworn officers and communications personnel of the Ohio State Highway Patrol (OSHP).
-Prior to this action of the Legislature, active-duty members of the OSHP contributed to the Ohio Public Employees Retirement System.
-Currently, only sworn officers, cadets in training to become sworn officers, and communications personnel hired prior to November 2, 1989 are permitted to be contributing members of HPRS.
-In 1974, the Legislature authorized HPRS to offer health care benefits to retired members if excess funds are available.
+Established by the Ohio Legislature in 1941, HPRS was created to provide retirement benefits to the sworn officers and communications personnel of the Ohio State Highway Patrol (OSHP).
+Before this, active-duty OSHP members participated in the Ohio Public Employees Retirement System.
+Today, only sworn officers, cadets in training, and communications personnel hired before November 2, 1989, are eligible to contribute to HPRS.
+In 1974, the Legislature further authorized HPRS to offer health care benefits to retirees, contingent upon the availability of excess funds.

-In addition to pension benefits, HPRS provides disability benefits to active-duty members, disabled both in the line of duty and not in the line of duty.
-Survivor and death benefits and health care coverage are provided for benefit recipients and eligible dependents.
-A full description of benefits provided by HPRS can be found in the Summary of Plan Provisions portion of the Actuarial Section.
+Beyond pension benefits, HPRS also provides disability benefits to active-duty members-whether the disability occurred in the line of duty or not.
+Additionally, survivor and death benefits, along with health care benefits, are available to benefit recipients and their eligible dependents.
+A detailed overview of all benefits offered by HPRS can be found in the Summary of Plan Provisions section of the Actuarial Section.

-Major Plan Initiatives and Changes in 2022
+Major Plan Initiatives and Changes in 2024